Betty Sanders appeals her conviction for possession of cocaine with intent to deliver. We accelerate review and affirm.

 Q: Based on your training and experience, is there any significance in the absence of implements used to smoke crack cocaine[?]

-A: Yes, I believe so.
+A: Yes, I beheve so.

 *384 Q: What is that significance?

-A: I don't believe that this residence was used by or
+A: I don't believe that this residence was used by — or —

-[DEFENSE COUNSEL]: I object, Your Honor, I think this is a question for the jury to determine, given the nature of the charges in this case.
+[defense counsel]: I object, Your Honor, I think this is a question for the jury to determine, given the nature of the charges in this case.

-THE COURT: With more particularity what is the objection stated?
+the court: With more particularity what is the objection stated?

-[DEFENSE COUNSEL]: I think it is an improper opinion by this officer as to the ultimate decision for the jury in this case.
+[defense counsel]: I think it is an improper opinion by this officer as to the ultimate decision for the jury in this case.

-[PROSECUTOR]: Your Honor, I don't think there is any opinion by this officer on the outcome a jury should reach.
+[prosecutor]: Your Honor, I don't think there is any opinion by this officer on the outcome a jury should reach.
 He's testifying, and the jury has no expertise in a world of drugs.

-[DEFENSE COUNSEL]: Your Honor, I object.
+[defense counsel]: Your Honor, I object.
 If we could perhaps have a sidebar.
 I don't think this is appropriate to be in front of the jury.

-THE COURT: I think the witness can answer the question.
+the court: I think the witness can answer the question.
 We are not going to have a sidebar.

 Q: What is the significance of absence of implements used to smoke crack cocaine?

-THE COURT: In your opinion.
+the court: In your opinion.

-THE WITNESS: Based upon my experience, the lack of items associated with the smoking of crack cocaine indicates that that house is not used for that purpose and the persons within do not do so frequently at all.
+the witness: Based upon my experience, the lack of items associated with the smoking of crack cocaine indicates that that house is not used for that purpose and the persons within do not do so frequently at all.

-Defense counsel objected numerous times during other portions of Officer Murry's testimony as to his opinions about the use, manufacture and sale of drugs on grounds of foundation, lack of expertise, and relevance.
+Defense counsel objected, numerous times during other portions of Officer Murry's testimony as to his opinions about the use, manufacture and sale of drugs on grounds of foundation, lack of expertise, and relevance.

 In response to questioning about where drug users keep drugs in their homes, Officer Murry stated that in "[a] house where it is indicated that there is the actual smoking of rock cocaine, we usually find the items related to that all over the house.
 There are some rather small articles that fall out of the pipes.
 If it is an active narcotics smoking house we find that stuff all over the place."

-The jury was instructed on both possession with intent to deliver and the lesser included crime of possession.
+The jury was. instructed on both possession with intent to deliver and the lesser included crime of possession.
 The jury convicted Sanders of the greater crime.
 This appeal followed.

 *385 II

 Sanders contends that the trial court erred in allowing Officer Murry to testify that, based on his experience, the lack of drug user paraphernalia in Sanders' residence "indicates that [her] house is not used for that purpose and the persons within do not do so frequently at all."
-Sanders argues that the officer's testimony did not satisfy the foundation requirements for expert opinion testimony,[3] and that his testimony amounted to an improper opinion as to her guilt on the charge of possession with intent to deliver.
+Sanders argues that the officer's testimony did not satisfy the foundation requirements for expert opinion testimony, 3 and that his testimony amounted to an improper opinion as to her guilt on the charge of possession with intent to deliver.

-[3] Sanders' argument that "there was no basis for concluding that [the officer's] experience provided a basis for the inference he made" is also made for the first time on appeal and, for the reasons stated above, need not be considered.
+Sanders' argument that "there was no basis for concluding that [the officer's] experience provided a basis for the inference he made" is also made for the first time on appeal and, for the reasons stated above, need not be considered.
 However, as with the foundation objection, there was no basis for an objection on this ground at trial, and the argument on appeal lacks merit.
 Under ER 703 and 705, expert opinions can be admitted "without foundation except for testimony establishing the expert's qualifications."
 5A K. Tegland, Wash.
-Prac., Evidence § 311, at 482 (3d ed.
-1989); Cornejo v.
-State, 57 Wash.
-App.
-314, 329, 788 P.2d 554 (1990).[4]
-The officer testified to extensive experience and training in drug enforcement.
-Given this testimony, the trial court could properly admit the evidence over any objection based on foundation or expertise.
-See Ortiz, 119 Wn.2d at 310; State v.
-Strandy, 49 Wash.
-App.
-537, 745 P.2d 43 (1987) (police officer with experience in drug transactions qualified to testify as an expert on the fact that numbers on a piece of paper in the defendant's wallet were consistent with numbers commonly used in narcotics transactions), review denied, 109 Wash.
-2d 1027 (1988).
+Prac.,

-*387 Sanders also argues the ground on which counsel objected at trial; i.e., that the officer's opinion was an impermissible comment on her guilt.
+*387 Sanders also argues the ground on which counsel objected at trial; Le., that the officer's opinion was an impermissible comment on her guilt.
 She contends that the officer's opinion testimony violated her right to a trial by an impartial trier of fact and her right to have the jury make an independent evaluation of the facts.

 Under the circumstances of this case, Officer Murry's testimony did not amount to an opinion as to Sanders' guilt.
 His opinion was an inference based solely on the physical evidence and his experience.
 He did not express any opinion as to Sanders' guilt or credibility.
 In fact, his opinion that *389 the absence of drug user paraphernalia "indicates that that house is not used for that purpose and the persons within do not do so frequently at all" left open the possibility that the cocaine recovered in the search was used by someone other than Sanders for personal use only.
 The opinion was also not inconsistent with Sanders' testimony that she had no knowledge of the cocaine found in the residence and that a woman she did not know had used the telephone in the room where the cocaine was found.
 Thus, the opinion left to the jury the question of whether Sanders had unwittingly possessed the cocaine.
 For these reasons, the officer's opinion was not an opinion as to Sanders' guilt, and the trial court properly overruled the objection.